sguldemond/moon-paper/README.md

 # ./setup_and_install.sh
 ```

-Look inside this shell script file to see the different steps taken.
+_Look inside this shell script file to see the different steps taken._

-Now your background should be updated with the current phase of the moon in your location and every 2 hours it will update.
+Now your background should be changed to the current phase of the moon in your location and will update every 2 hours.

 **Enjoy and get in sync with the moon!**

-## Sources
+## 🌐 Sources

 - http://neoprogrammics.com/lunar_phase_images/ (Images licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/]))
 - https://www.timeanddate.com/moon/phases/
 - https://commons.wikimedia.org/wiki/User:JayTanner/lunar-west-side-phase-set

-## Phase Orientation Legend
+## 🌘 Phase Orientation Legend

 | Angle | Phase         | Eye View                           |
 |-------|---------------|------------------------------------|